 15 20 PM Are all capital markets deals created equally?

 The variety of products available to investors on the capital markets is indicative of the amount of liquidity currently in the market.
-From the declining EETC to the booming aircraft ABS market, there are plenty of options available to buy aircraft paper.
+From EETCs to the booming aircraft ABS market, there are plenty of options available to buy aircraft paper.

-10 00 AM Do the US capital markets have the capacity to support lessor growth?
+09 35 AM Do the US capital markets have the capacity to support future lessor growth?

 According to some analysts, the value of the lessor bond market is primed to double in size to fulfil lessors' capital commitments.
 The real question, however, is whether or not the capital markets will be able to support that growth.

-- Marjan Riggi, Senior Managing Director, Kroll Bond Rating Agency
+- Marjan Riggi, Senior Managing Director, Financial Institutions and Corporates, Kroll Bond Rating Agency

 - What strategies are North American regional carriers employing to meet a more challenging operating environment?